iakujobi/AmazonScraper_API/README.md

 # Setup Process

+Note: There are 2 branches.
+Master (w/out comments) & withComments (has comments).
+The master branch is hosted on Heroku

 1. npm init -y: Creates package.json
 2. npm install express request-promise nodemon: Install the express, request-promise and nodemon packages
    - Add dev command to script: This allows us to run the application while developing